Error Handling

 Response Fields:

-• error: Machine-readable error type suitable for programmatic handling
+• error_code: Machine-readable error code for programmatic handling

-• message: Human-readable description for display to users
+• message: Human-readable description safe to display to users

-• details: Additional context when available (e.g., which field failed validation, which limit was exceeded)
+• details: Additional context when available (e.g., which field failed validation)

 HTTP Status Codes